Daguhh/ConkyLuaMakerGUIv2/README.md

 This is a python interactive interface to create a Lua configuration file for (the amazing) https://github.com/fisadev/conky-draw.

 ### Functionnalities :
-1. all conky-draw "shapes" are supported,
+1. all conky-draw "shapes" are supported :
       * draw them with a few mouse button hit
       * move them, resize them with mouse, change their properties with entries boxes
       * delete them